Voyager Golden Record: Manufacturing

 The records also had the inscription "To the makers of music – all worlds, all times" hand-etched on its surface.
-The inscription was located in the "takeout grooves", an area of the record between the label and playable surface.
+The inscription is located in the dead wax or "run-out groove", an area of the record between the label and playable surface.
 Since this was not in the original specifications, the record was initially rejected, to be replaced with a blank disc.
 Sagan later convinced the administrator to include the record as is.

 Journey

 Voyager 1 was launched in 1977, passed the orbit of Pluto in 1990, and left the Solar System (in the sense of passing the termination shock) in November 2004.
 It is now in the Kuiper belt.
 In about 40,000 years, it and Voyager 2 will each come to within about 1.8 light-years of two separate stars: Voyager 1 will have approached star Gliese 445, located in the constellation Camelopardalis, and Voyager 2 will have approached star Ross 248, located in the constellation of Andromeda.